MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-guidelines.md

 author: ramizsha
 ms.author: rashahoc
 ms.topic: best-practice
-ms.date: 03/11/2024
+ms.date: 11/03/2024
 #customer intent: As a developer, I want to understand what are the best practices when working with authentication to grant users the optimal experience.
 ---

 # Workload authentication guidelines & deep dive

-Before we get familiar with guidelines on how to work with authentication when building workloads, please make sure you went over [Authentication overview](./authentication-concept.md) & [Authentication setup](./authentication-tutorial.md).
+Before we get familiar with guidelines on how to work with authentication when building workloads, make sure you went over [Authentication overview](./authentication-concept.md) and [Authentication setup](./authentication-tutorial.md).

 Let's go over some concepts before we talk about Working with tokens & consents:

-### Data plane and control plane APIs
+## Data plane and control plane APIs

 * Data plane APIs are APIs that the workload backend exposes, and the workload frontend can call them directly.
-  For data plane APIs - the workload backend can decide on what APIs to expose.
+  For data plane APIs, the workload backend can decide on what APIs to expose.
 * Control plane APIs are APIs that go through Fabric, it starts with the workload frontend calling a JS API and it ends with Fabric calling the workload backend.
   An example of such an API is create item.
   For control plane APIs – the workload must follow the contracts defined in the workload backend and implement those APIs.

-### Expose an API tab on the workload’s application in Entra Id
+## Expose an API tab on the workload’s application in Entra Id
-In this tab, you will need to add scopes for control plane APIs and scopes for data plane APIs:
+In this tab, you need to add scopes for control plane APIs and scopes for data plane APIs:
-* The scopes added for control plane APIs should preauthorize "Fabric Client for Workloads" application with application Id "d2450708-699c-41e3-8077-b0c8341509aa", those scopes will be included in the token that's received when Fabric calls the workload backend.
+* The scopes added for control plane APIs should preauthorize "Fabric Client for Workloads" application with application Id "d2450708-699c-41e3-8077-b0c8341509aa", those scopes are included in the token that the workload backend recieves when Fabric calls it.
 You need to add at least one for control plane API for the flow to work.
-* The scopes added for data plane APIs should preauthorize "Microsoft Power BI" with application Id "871c010f-5e61-4fb1-83ac-98610a7e9110" and will be included in the token that's returned in the acquireAccessToken javascript API.
+* The scopes added for data plane APIs should preauthorize "Microsoft Power BI" with application Id "871c010f-5e61-4fb1-83ac-98610a7e9110" and are included in the token that the acquireAccessToken javascript API returns.
 For data plane APIs, this tab can be used as a means to manage granular permissions per API that your workload exposes.
 Ideally you should add a set of scopes for each API the workload backend exposes and validate that the token received includes those scopes when those APIs are called from the client.
 For example: If your workload exposes 2 APIs to the client "ReadData" & "WriteData", the workload can expose 2 data plane scopes "data.read" & "data.write", and in "ReadData" API the workload will validate that "data.read" scope is included in the token before continuing with the flow - the same applies to "WriteData".

-### API permissons tab on the workload’s application in Entra Id
+## API permissons tab on the workload’s application in Entra Id
 In this tab, you will need to add all the scopes your workload will need to exchange a token for.
 A mandatory scope to add is "Fabric.Extend" under power bi service - note that requests to Fabric may fail without this scope.